iontank/ThrowingBagels/README.md

 * `bin/multidemo`(`src/demos/multidemo.c`): a complex and highly configurable suite of animations which run right on the BeagleBone, useful for demonstrating lighting effects without network connectivity.
 Great "pitch tool" to prove hardware concepts.

 ### LED UDP RX
 The primary application, and what drives the core use-case of this software stack, is the `bin/led-udp-rx` tool (`src/net/udp-rx.c`).
 This tool listens on a port (default: `9999`) for frame data.
 This allows a powerful "render machine" to run elsewhere on the network, and send frame data to an arbitrary number of ThrowingBagels instances.
+See [LED UDP RX](src/net/README.md) for more details.

 ## Running
 Included is a `launcher` script.
 This script configures the GPIO, deploys the firmware, and then, optionally, launches a requested binary.
 E.g., `./launcher bin/led-udp-rx`, would launch the LED UDP RX tool on port 9999, using `leds.config` as the source for our led configuration.